Olatubosun/rocksdb.docs/Blob-DB.md

 The API is defined in "rocksdb/utilities/blob_db/blob_db.h" header file.
 (Note that this file is not part of the "include" directory i.e not exposed in the public API yet).

 ### Implementation
 BlobDB is implemented as a wrapper on top of RocksDB, using the StackableDB interface.
 On a write, BlobDB first appends the blob to blob file and obtains the blob offset, then construct the blob index and writes to base RocksDB.
-BlobDB uses a compaction filter to remove expired blob indexes on compaction.
+A compaction filter is used to remove expired blobs on compaction.
 Blob indexes of overwritten keys will be compacted out as normal values.

 ### Where could this be useful?
 BlobDB currently doesn't support some RocksDB features, like merge operator and column families.
-In its current state, BlobDB is good for use cases that don't require generic GC and can tolerate some data loss (not using WAL).
-They use TTL or FIFO eviction instead of GC.
+In its current state, BlobDB is good for use cases that don't require generic GC and can tolerate some data loss (not using WAL), and which use TTL or FIFO eviction instead of GC.

 **FIFO use cases**